AldeonMoriak/Course-Tracker/README.md

 - Plyr (Vue Plyr)
 - TypeScript (Of Course!)

+## Development

+If you want to change something in this repository, feel free to do it.
+For that you need to add a `.env` file containing these two keys:

+- `SUPABASE_URL`: Your Supabase URL.
+- `SUPABASE_KEY`: Your Supabase anonymous key.

 ## Acknowledgments

 - Thanks to the [Cloudflare](https://cloudflare.com/) and [Supabase](https://supabase.com/) teams for their amazing services.